 To the Board of Governors of the International Monetary Fund

-In our opinion, such financial statements present fairly, in all material respects, the financial positions of the Trusts of the International Monetary Fund at April 30, 2010 and 2009, and the results of their operations and their cash flows for the years then ended in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, such financial statements present fairly, in all material respects, the financial position of the Other Administered Accounts, and the results of their operations and their cash flows for the periods mentioned above in conformity with International Financial Reporting Standards.

 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplemental schedules listed on pages 51 to 59 are presented for the purpose of additional analysis and are not a required part of the basic financial statements.
-These schedules are the responsibility of the Trusts’ management.
+The supplemental schedules on pages 83 to 87 are presented for the purpose of additional analysis and are not a required part of the basic financial statements.
+These schedules are the responsibility of the Accounts’ management.
 Such schedules have been subjected to the auditing procedures applied in our audits of the basic financial statements and, in our opinion, are fairly stated in all material respects when considered in relation to the basic financial statements taken as a whole.